MitjaNemec/Kicad_action_plugins/README.md

 ## Archive project

 This plugin has been tested on Windows 7 Kicad nightly 2018-07-05 revision 07e7340a9.
 The testing has not been thorough.
+The plugin works correctly only when KiCad language is English.
+For other languages lines 225-243 have to be changed.

 This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md).